box/box-content-preview/README.md

 ============
 Overview
 -----------------
-Use the Box Client-Side Preview SDK to embed a Preview of your Box file in your application.
+The Box Client-Side Preview SDK allows developers to embed a Preview of their Box file(s) in an application.
 The SDK fetches representations through the Box Content API, chooses the appropriate viewer for the file type, and renders a preview of the file.
 The SDK currently supports most types of documents, images, videos, audio files, and 3D files.

 Clone and compile